obiwanjacobi/Zsharp/docs/lexical/operators.md

 c: U8? = a +? b // Nothing (Opt<U8>)

 // Is checked `~` the default? or use .NET default (unchecked?)
+// Or using '+' refers to a compiler profile setting?
 c: U8 = a + b   // ??
 ```